-Water discharged from houses, factories or industries are made to enter sewers.
-Water from rains enter storm water sewers.
-Water from these sewers reach wastewater plant by means of gravity flow.
+Water discharged from houses, factories, or industries is made to enter sewers.
+Water from rains enters stormwater sewers.
+Water from these sewers reaches the wastewater plant by means of gravity flow.

 With the increase in population, water resources have been impacted severely.
 Innovative technologies are required to treat wastewater for pollution.
 There is an increased need of having oxidation methods, chemical precipitation, adsorption on various media, etc. to separate contaminated pollutants from wastewater.

 Pre-treatment of wastewater is done prior to discharge from industries or factories.
 This treatment is required to avoid the discharge of any chemicals surplus nutrients from the wastewater.

 Preliminary treatment is done to remove large objects/debris and non-degradable objects from the wastewater.
 This treatment saves the equipment from any kind of damage.
 The assembly for this treatment has a bar screen, mesh screen, and grit chamber to remove garbage.